 This tour also runs as an extension to Central Asia group tour with guaranteed departure dates.

-Participants need to be in good health, be able to walk on average 4-6 hours every day at moderate speed, climb stairs and low hills, and be able to carry their own luggage for 600 meters across borders.
+Participants are expected to be in good health, be able to walk on average 3-4 hours per day at moderate speed, climb stairs, and be able to carry their own luggage across borders.

 Day 1, Su: Baku – Arrival (AZE)